Teacher Code of Conduct

 • Contribute to upholding the positive image of ISNS

 ISNS is committed to a harassment-free and violence-free workplace.
 We will not tolerate behaviors that undermine the school’s image or the dignity and self-esteem of any individual in work related contexts.
-Therefore, behaviors such as the following will be considered unacceptable and will be subject to appropriate disciplinary measures, which may lead to dismissal:
+Therefore, behavior such as the following will be considered unacceptable and will be subject to appropriate disciplinary measures, which may lead to dismissal:

 • Any form of violence or aggression, physical, verbal or otherwise